A Guide to Debit Notes under GST

 What is a debit note?

 A debit note is a type of commercial document that typically specifies any necessary adjustments to the amount of an invoice.
 Supplementary invoices are another term for debit notes.
-Debit note records must be kept for 72 months following the deadline for filing the annual return for the relevant year, per Section 36 of the CGST Act.
+Debit note entry must be kept for 72 months following the deadline for filing the annual return for the relevant year, per Section 36 of the CGST Act.

 Process of issuing a debit note

-Reasons to issue a debit note.
+Reasons to issue a debit note

 A buyer issues a debit note to a seller if: